How to Curate an Art Show

 When she curated a show at Mission Gallery, a government-owned space in Wales, her focus was on the audience and what they could receive from the exhibition.
 Her overriding concern was to allow for audience interaction with the artwork.

-Neil Webb, current director of Arts East Asia at the British Council warns, “First and foremost -- Assume nothing!
-Make sure you're absolutely clear about who's responsible for delivering and paying for what -- inward freight, return freight, installation, dismantling, curator's expenses, translation costs, catalog, opening reception, design, press, marketing etc, etc, etc.”
+Neil Webb, current director of Arts East Asia at the British Council, warns, “First and foremost -- Assume nothing!
+Make sure you're absolutely clear about who's responsible for delivering and paying for what.
+Some of the many items to consider include the inward freight, return freight, installation, dismantling, curator's expenses, translation costs, catalog, opening reception, design, press, and marketing costs.

 It is those extra costs that a curator needs to keep an eye on.
 Webb advises, “Be sure to apply for a carnet to avoid being hit with unexpected Customs duty.
 Be sure to get written confirmation of insurance before the works take to the seas/skies.”